 Depreciation

 This is when a property loses value.
-Furthermore, while this is often because of the property itself, such as a lack of maintenance, it also happens as a result of changes in the neighborhood and local area.
+While this is often due to the property itself, such as a lack of maintenance, it also happens as a result of changes in the neighborhood and local area.

 Escrow